Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Introduction

-Our contributions can be summarized as follows: { \begin{itemize} \item We create a new 3D visual grounding dataset to explore a challenging cross-dataset 3D visual grounding benchmark using two different indoor RGB-D scan datasets with large-scale language annotations, revealing the limitations of current 3D visual grounding systems. \item As a strong baseline method for the Cross3DVG task, we develop a robust 3D visual grounding model that connects 3D point cloud and 2D images around the detected 3D objects, using CLIP to ensure resilience to changes in 3D data. \item We extensively evaluate existing methods on two different 3D visual grounding datasets, providing detailed comparisons and in-depth analyses.
-The experimental results demonstrate the effectiveness of improved detectors and transformer-based localization modules.
-Additionally, the fusion of 2D-3D data contributes to enhancing the performance of Cross3DVG. \end{itemize} }
+Our contributions can be summarized as presented below. { \begin{itemize} \item We create a new 3D visual grounding dataset to explore a challenging cross-dataset 3D visual grounding benchmark using two indoor RGB-D scan datasets with large-scale language annotation, thereby revealing important limitations of current 3D visual grounding systems. \item As a baseline method for the Cross3DVG task, we develop a 3D visual grounding model that connects 3D point clouds and multi-view 2D images around the detected 3D objects using CLIP. \item We evaluate existing methods on two 3D visual grounding datasets extensively, thereby providing detailed comparisons and the difficulty of the Cross3DVG task.
+The experimentally obtained results demonstrate the capabilities of improved detectors and object localization modules.
+The fusion of multi-view 2D and 3D data alleviates the gap separating different 3D visual grounding datasets. \end{itemize} }